This expert is no longer a staff member at The Heritage Foundation.

-A senior research fellow at The Heritage Foundation's Institute for Economic Freedom and Opportunity, David Kreutzer researches and writes about labor markets and trade.
+As a senior research fellow at The Heritage Foundation's Institute for Economic Freedom and Opportunity, David Kreutzer researched and wrote about labor markets and trade.

 He came to Heritage in 2008.
 From 1984 until 2007 he taught economics at James Madison University in Harrisonburg, Virginia, where he also served as director of the International Business Program.

 In 1994, Kreutzer was a visiting economist at the U.S. Food and Drug Administration and, in the early 1980's, he was a visiting economics instructor at Ohio University.

 Kreutzer also has some local political experience.
 From January 2003 to December 2004, he served as mayor of Dayton, Virginia, a town of about 1,300 in Rockingham County near the West Virginia state line.
 Before that, he was a member of the Dayton Virginia Town Council for nine years.

 Kreutzer’s research has appeared in journals such as the Journal of Political Economy, National Tax Journal, Economic Inquiry, Southern Economic Journal, and Journal of Energy and Development.